My favorite Photos and how they happened

 A BEAUTIFUL STRANGER

-Here is another top member of my favorite black and white pictures.
+Here is another top member of my favorite black-and-white pictures.
 In 2016 I met a friend at Lake Tahoe in Nevada.
-Before we separated, he asked me if I ever picked up a hitch-hiker along my road trip through the U.S.A.
-I replied that I never had the chance to do so, but I would not mind in general.
+Before we separated, he asked me if I ever picked up a hitchhiker along my road trip through the U.S.A.
+I replied that I had never been able to do so, but I would not mind.

 This question was like a preparation for what would happen soon after.
-Only a few miles in front of the border to California, I spotted a friendly-looking guy beside a long straight of the road right in the middle of nowhere.
+Only a few miles in front of the border to California, I spotted a friendly-looking guy beside a long, straight, right in the middle of nowhere.
 It was perfect for stopping and picking him up.

-I told him about the synchronicity that just happened and that my friend I just departed from is appropriately the reason why he is sitting in my car.
-This confrontation immediately triggered a long and intense conversation, which lasted for the next 5 hours.
-When our paths split, we gave each other honest hug as old friends do.
+I told him about the synchronicity that had just happened and that my friend I had just departed from was appropriately the reason why he was sitting in my car.
+This confrontation immediately triggered a long and intense conversation lasting for the next 5 hours.
+When our paths split, we gave each other honest hugs like old friends.

 Panasonic GH4 | 24mm Canon Lense | F16 | 1/25 | ISO 100